Happyr/LinkedIn-API-client/Readme.md

 | format | Set this to 'json', 'xml' or 'simple_xml' to override the default value.
 | headers | This is HTTP headers to the request
 | json | This is an array with json data that will be encoded to a json string.
 Using this option you do need to specify a format.
+| response_data_type | To override the response format for one request
 | query | This is an array with query parameters

 If you are using the `GuzzleRequest` (default) you may want to have a look at [its documentation](http://docs.guzzlephp.org/en/latest/clients.html?highlight=format#request-options) to find out what more options that are available.